STUDENT GLOBAL OPPORTUNITIES

 Sports Medicine in Heidelberg, Germany with Dr. Thomas Buckley and Dr. Bill Farquhar

-Kinesiology in New Zealand with Dr. Todd Royer and Dr. Nancy Getchell
+Kinesiology in Hawaii with Dr. Todd Royer and Dr. Nancy Getchell

-Study topics related to Kinesiology, the science of human movement, in New Zealand, a country known for its pristine natural beauty, physically active culture, and friendly inhabitants.
-With time split between two top ranked universities on the North and South Islands, you will learn about the biomechanics of outdoor activities through lectures, laboratory experiences and field based excursions such as hiking and kayaking.
-In addition, you will explore gender differences in sport and physical activity, comparing historical, physiological, psychological, and policy differences between the US and NZ.
-We have included a variety of cultural excursions relevant to both courses, such as the Otago Central Rail Trail, the Raglan EELs environmental education and the Kapiti Island tour as well as several experiences with Maori culture.
+Study topics related to Kinesiology, the science of human movement, in Hawaii, an collection of islands known for their pristine natural beauty, physically active culture, and friendly inhabitants.
+You will learn about the biomechanics of outdoor activities through lectures, laboratory experiences and field based excursions such as hiking and kayaking.
+In addition, you will explore gender differences in sport and physical activity, comparing historical, physiological, psychological, and policy differences between the mainland US and Hawaii.
+We have included a variety of cultural excursions relevant to both courses.

 Nursing in Australia with Dr. Jenn Graber